Gobi1616/Cryptocurrencies/README.md

 ## Analysis Overview

-The purpose of this project is to use unsupervised machine learning to analyze a database of cryptocurrencies and create a report including the traded cryptocurrencies classified by group according to their features.
+The goal of this project is to utilise unsupervised machine learning to evaluate a cryptocurrency database and generate a report that categorises traded cryptocurrencies into groups based on their characteristics.
-This classification report could be used by an investment bank to propose a new cryptocurrency investment portfolio to its clients.
+An investment bank might utilise this classification report to propose a new bitcoin investment portfolio to its clients.
-We use the following methods for the analysis:
+For the analysis, we employ the following methods:

-- preprocessing the database,
+- Database preprocessing
-- reducing the data dimension using Principal Component Analysis,
+- Using Principal Component Analysis to reduce the data dimension
-- clustering cryptocurrencies using K-Means,
+- Using K-Means to cluster cryptocurrency
-- visualizing classification results with 2D and 3D scatter plots.
+- Using 2D and 3D scatter plots to visualise classification findings

 ## Results